-Those students accepted into the graduate program through this option begin their physical therapy curriculum in the summer prior to their fourth year of study at the university.
-Students following these curriculum ladders must meet all requirements of their selected major as described in the Undergraduate Catalog in the sections pertaining to the science division, the social science division, and the humanities division of the College of Arts and Sciences.
+Those students accepted into the graduate program through

+this option begin their physical therapy curriculum in the summer prior to their fourth year of study at the university.
+Students following these curriculum ladders must meet all requirements of their selected major as described in the Undergraduate Bulletin in the sections pertaining to the science division and the social science division of the College of Arts and Sciences.
 Students following these curriculum ladders must also satisfy the general education requirements of the College of Arts and Sciences.
-Please see the relevant sections of the Undergraduate Catalog for details.
+Please see the relevant sections of the Undergraduate Bulletin for details.
 Students who successfully complete the prescribed program of study are guaranteed a seat in Widener University's graduate physical therapy program.

-To remain in the 3+3 or 4+3 guaranteed program, the student must maintain a minimum overall GPA of 3.0 while pursuing one of the pre-physical therapy curriculum ladders.
-In addition, the student must complete all of the specific courses required for admission to the graduate physical therapy program with a minimum grade of B in each course.
-By the time of application to matriculate in the graduate DPT program (end of undergraduate fall junior year 3+3, end of undergraduate fall senior year 4+3), students must have earned a minimum cumulative GPA of 3.3 or higher to gain entrance.
+To remain in the guaranteed program, the student must maintain an overall GPA of 3.0 while pursuing one of the pre-physical therapy curriculum ladders.
+In addition, the student must complete all of the specific courses required for admission to the graduate physical therapy program with a minimum grade of B- in each course.
+The student must meet periodically with a physical therapy faculty member designated as the professional education advisor.
 Students who fail to meet these requirements can still apply for admission to the graduate physical therapy program; see the section on alternate admission to the graduate physical therapy program.

-Also by the time of application to matriculate, he or she must complete all required volunteer work in physical therapy practice sites.
-The student must also submit by November 15 that year a complete set of supplemental materials required by the graduate physical therapy program, including one letter of recommendation from a physical therapist, the transcript analysis form, and confirmation/documentation of at least 40 observation hours in physical therapy.
-The letter of recommendation and documentation of observation hours must meet the existing standards for all applicants to the physical therapy program.
+By the fall of the student's junior year, he or she must complete all required volunteer work in physical therapy practice sites.
+The student must also submit by November 15 of the junior year a complete set of supplemental materials required by the graduate physical therapy program, including one letter of recommendation from a physical therapist, the transcript analysis form, and confirmation/documentation of at least 40 volunteer hours in physical therapy.
+The letter of recommendation and documentation of volunteer hours must meet the existing standards for all applicants to the physical therapy program.

-The courses that the 3+3 students take during the first year of the physical therapy program count toward requirements for the baccalaureate degree and toward requirements for the graduate physical therapy degree.
+The courses that the "3+3" students take during the first year of the physical therapy program count toward requirements for the baccalaureate degree and toward requirements for the graduate physical therapy degree.
 The baccalaureate degree in anthropology, biology, fine arts, psychology, or sociology is conferred upon completion of the first year of graduate study.
-Students pursuing these pre-physical therapy curriculum ladders should consult with the advisors in the physical therapy program in the School of Human Service Professions, in addition to their science, social science, or humanities faculty advisor.
+Students pursuing these pre-physical therapy curriculum ladders should consult with the advisors in the physical therapy program in the School of Human Service Professions, in addition to their science or social science faculty advisor.